 One of, if not, the most important operation that has to be performed within any Digital Intermediate Lab is the correct set up of the primary grading monitor.
-It is essential in 'closing the loop' so that the facility can completely trust and believe that what you are looking at is exactly what you are going to get when finally on print.
+It is essential in 'closing the loop' so that the facility can completely trust and believe that what you are looking at on screen is exactly what you are going to get when finally on print.
 The actual calibration is independent of choice of LUT provider or monitor, it is a necessary evil that must be undertaken on a regular basis to maintain quality.

 Many facilities will insist that they calibrate every day, I would personally say that it is not needed every day but a carefully controlled environment is essential.
 The reason is that as a CRT display ages it will gradually degrade as the phosphors degrade with age.
 Alternatively as a projector ages, the Xenon lamp intensity will drop as the hours rack up during usage.
 I would suggest that a production facility should always do a final calibration before the client sits down to sign off the 'virtual film out.'
 If everything is calibrated and checked properly, the final viewing in the lab should be the last time it is viewed before final print marriage with the sound.